 Students continue to develop generalist social work practice knowledge, skills, and values while learning to interview families and facilitate groups.
 Emphasis on holistic practice applying the strength-based problem solving approach and working with diverse groups and families.
-Open only to students majoring in Social Work.
+Open only to students who have applied and been admitted to the degree program in Social Work.